jepstein-eagle/adaptable/packages/adaptable/readme/functions/column-chooser-function.md

 > Column Chooser is designed for managing **column visiblity**.
 To control **row visibility**, use one of the many Search Functions instead.

+Use the Column Chooser to select which columns are visible in your grid and in which order.

+Tip
+The Column Chooser is for showing/hiding the columns in your grid.

+If you wish to control which rows are visible, use one of the Search Functions instead.

 ## UI Elements
 Column Chooser includes the following UI Elements: